Trevor Lawrence Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 - Lawrence leads Jacksonville with 3,225 passing yards (215.0 per game) and has a 58.7% completion percentage this year (319-of-543) while throwing nine touchdowns and 14 interceptions.

-- He has added 301 rushing yards on 61 carries with two touchdowns, averaging 20.1 yards per game.
+- He also adds 301 rushing yards (20.1 ypg) on 61 carries while scoring two touchdowns on the ground.

-- The Jaguars, who rank 32nd in the NFL in points scored, have dropped back to pass 61.3% of the time while opting for the ground attack 38.7% of the time.

-- Lawrence has thrown 43 passes in the red zone this season, 45.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Lawrence's matchup with the Patriots.